storybookjs/react-native/docs/pages/basics/writing-stories/index.md

 ## Managing stories

 Storybook has a very simple API to write stories.
 With that, you can’t display nested stories.
-_**This is something we've done purposely.**_

 But you might ask, how do I manage stories If I have many of them?
-Here's how different developers address this issue.
-Therefore, there's no need to build a built-in feature for this (at least in the short term).
+We're currently very much interested in changing our api to support this!

+Until that's implemented, here's how different developers address this issue, right now:

 ### Prefix with dots